pjekel/cbtree/documentation/FileStore.md

 #### File Store Restrictions ####

-Dojo and the File Store (client side) use the JavaScript XHR API to communicate with the back-end server therefore cross-domain access is, by default, denied.
+File Store (client side) use the JavaScript XHR API to communicate with the back-end server therefore cross-domain access is, by default, denied.
 If you need to retreive file system information from any server other than the one hosting the active HTML page you must configure a so-called HTTP proxy server. (**HTTP server configuration is beyond the